BenoitClaveau/damless/README.md

 ## You want to see some examples

-To run our examples, clone the Qwebs repo and install the dependencies.
+To run our examples, clone the Damless repo and install the dependencies.

 ```bash
 $ git clone https://github.com/BenoitClaveau/damless --depth 1